datahubio/datahub-cloud-template-dataset/README.md

       Data-Package-Frontmatter-->Data-Previews;
 ```

-Feel free to customize the data package frontmatter accordingly when publishing your own data.

-## What is the frontmatter

-This is what we mean by the frontmatter:
+This is the frontmatter in this README.md:

 ```
 ---